sushilsridhar/cs-fundamentals/os/PROCESS_HARDWARE_RELATION.md

 for every process that gets created, a PCB is created for it, it contains all the information about the process,
 the activity monitor in mac, get all details of processes from PCB,

+<ins>What a process needs?</ins>
+> memory
+> computing power

+memory is RAM, measured in bytes
+computing power is CPU, measured in flops (floating point operations per second) which is proportional to ghz

+Every process has a single thread by default, more can be created once process starts,

 [Relationship between threads and hardware](https://github.com/sushilsridhar/cs-fundamentals/blob/main/os/THREADS_HARDWARE_RELATION.md)

 # Hardwares